Jack-Wong-dev/InterviewQuestions/README.md

 ### 5. Advanced Concurrency
 - **Deadlock Avoidance:** "Discuss strategies to avoid deadlocks in concurrent programming with Swift."
+  - "To avoid deadlocks, I ensure that locks are well-ordered and avoid holding multiple locks at once.
+Additionally, using modern Swift Concurrency features like async/await and actors, which manage concurrency more safely, helps prevent such issues."
 - **Concurrency Design Patterns:** "What design patterns do you find most effective for building robust and scalable concurrent applications in Swift?"
+  - "In implementing concurrency, I often use the Actor model, especially in Swift 5.5 and above, because it encapsulates state in a way that it's only accessible via asynchronous methods, effectively preventing race conditions and making concurrent designs safer and more predictable."

 ### 6. Advanced Swift Concurrency
 - **Actors and Data Races:** "Can you explain the actor model in Swift Concurrency?
 How do actors help prevent data races?"
+  - "Actors are a Swift feature that protect mutable state by ensuring that only one piece of code can access that state at a time.
+This model simplifies writing safe concurrent code as it avoids data races by design."
 - **Task Prioritization:** "How does task prioritization work in Swift Concurrency, and what are its implications for application performance?"
+  - "Swift's task prioritization allows tasks to be prioritized, ensuring critical work is processed faster.
+For instance, user-interactive tasks can be prioritized over background tasks.
+This helps in maintaining a responsive UI while performing background computations."

 ### 7. Module Stability and ABI
 - **ABI Stability:** "What is ABI stability in Swift, and why is it important?
 How does it affect the way you build and distribute libraries?"
+  - "ABI (Application Binary Interface) stability in Swift means that the compiled code can interact with other Swift code compiled with different Swift versions.
+It's crucial for library developers as it ensures that libraries don't need to be recompiled for every new Swift release.
 - **Module Stability:** "Explain module stability in Swift.
 How does it help in maintaining and sharing Swift code across different Swift versions?"
+  - "Module stability allows for the creation of stable binary frameworks or modules in Swift, which can be used in various Swift projects regardless of the compiler version.
+This is particularly important when sharing compiled Swift modules across different projects."

 ### 8. Swift and C Interoperability
 - **Interoperability with C:** "Discuss how you integrate C libraries in Swift projects.
 What are the challenges you face with type bridging?"
+  - "Swift provides seamless interoperability with C libraries using Swift's import feature.
+Challenges include managing memory manually since Swift's safety features like ARC do not apply to C pointers.
+Bridging headers are often used to expose C functions to Swift."
 - **Performance Considerations:** "When interfacing with C from Swift, what are key considerations to ensure performance is not adversely affected?"
+  - "When using C from Swift, it's crucial to ensure that data types and function calls are optimized to prevent performance overhead.
+Using lightweight wrappers around C functions can help minimize the performance impact."

 ### 9. Advanced Error Handling
 - **Custom Error Handling Strategies:** "Can you describe a custom error handling system you've implemented in Swift?
 What considerations did you take into account to make it robust?"
+  - "In complex systems, I implement a layered error handling strategy using enums and custom protocols that encapsulate different error contexts.
+This allows errors to be handled appropriately at different layers of the application, providing both local and global error recovery strategies."
 - **Error Propagation:** "How does error propagation work in complex systems, especially with asynchronous code paths in Swift?"
+  - "In asynchronous code, error propagation is handled using async/await where functions are marked with throws and errors are propagated up the call stack using try await.
+This approach simplifies handling errors in complex asynchronous workflows."